datakurre/devenv-vscode/README.md

 Custom tasks with type `process` don't pick up on the modified environment.
 Several task provider extensions provide these kinds of tasks.

-When devenv *unsets* an environment variable then in the terminal it will be set to empty
+When devenv *unsets* an environment variable that already existed before devenv loaded, then in the terminal it will be set to empty (what POSIX calls null) rather than truly unset.
-(what POSIX calls null).
+[VSCode does not provide API to unset environment variables for the terminal.][vscode-evc] Variables that were not present before devenv loaded are handled correctly and will remain absent in the terminal.
-[VSCode does not provide API to unset environment variables for the terminal.][vscode-evc] The difference between null and unset variables is mostly academic but some programs insist on treating them distinctly.
+The difference between null and unset variables is mostly academic but some programs insist on treating them distinctly.